 The Peloton Payment Plan

 Pelotons are not cheap.
 They’re a luxury piece of fitness equipment, and the price reflects this.
-The bike itself is $2,245 (and, again, this does not include the monthly subscription to the app—which is home to all of the live classes, etc.).
+The bike itself starts at $1,495 for just the bike (and, again, this does not include the monthly subscription to the app—which is home to all of the live classes, etc.).
 It’s a big purchase, but one thing Peloton does offer is financing.
-On the site, you’ll see the full price of the bike right next to a phrase that reads, “Or $58/month for 30 months at 0% APR.”
+On the site, you’ll see the full price of the bike right next to a phrase that reads, “Or $39/month for 30 months at 0% APR.”
 If you’re wondering (I was too) APR stands for annual percentage rate, or the amount of money you would be charged per year for the monthly payments.
 According to the Peloton website, this financing option is $0 down and simply requires a quick application that will not affect your credit score (as opposed to, say, applying for a credit card).
 They even have a quote on the website from a Peloton user that says, “I financed the whole thing.
 I have friends who spend more on their monthly gym membership.”

 So ask yourself: Are you going to love it and happily use it for more than three years?
 Can you handle monthly payments for that long, in addition to any other costs you have going on in your life and future?
 Do you have a tendency to get sick of a specific type of workout quickly or miss payments?
 If yes, then this plan might not be for you.

 But, if the financing plan does sound good to you, there is another option that makes the Peloton more appealing: the home trial.
 Simply purchase the bike, have it delivered and set up in your home, and then use it for 30 days.
 Not into it?
 Realize the whole thing isn’t your cup of tea?
 Peloton will come pick it up and take it away for free.